arrilot/laravel-widgets/README.md

 #Widgets for Laravel

-*This packages provides widget functionality to boost your Laravel views.
+*This package provides widget functionality to boost your Laravel views.
 Includes asynchronous mode and generator.*

 ### For Laravel 4, please use the [1.0 branch](https://github.com/Arrilot/laravel-widgets/tree/1.0)!